Updated February 2026

 The injection is relatively painless as it uses a fine needle that is inserted just under the skin (subcutaneous).
 It is often described as the feeling of a slight pinprick and only lasts for a few seconds.

-If you are using the Trexject syringes you will need a sharps container for disposing of the syringe after the injection (The company for Trexject can also provide this or it can be obtained from pharmacies).
+When using the Trexject syringes you will need a sharps container for disposing of the syringe after the injection (the company for Trexject can also provide this or it can be obtained from pharmacies).
 You may also obtain alcohol swabs to clean the skin before injecting.

 The following table tells you how much liquid to draw up for different doses and what number this is on an insulin syringe.
 Your doctor will usually prescribe a dose between 10 and 25mg.
 So, for example if your dose is 25mg of methotrexate you will need to draw up 1.0ml.
 1.0ml is the number 100 on an insulin syringe.